kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 ### Code analysis

-Currently, each iteration of the scheduler consists of the following [steps](../../plugin/pkg/scheduler/scheduler.go#L93):
+Currently, each iteration of the default scheduler implementation consists of the following [steps](../../plugin/pkg/scheduler/scheduler.go#L93):

 1. ask for the next pod ``s.config.NextPod``
 1. schedule the pod ``s.config.Algorithm.Schedule``